Favorite Quotes

 What would you like people to know that I haven't asked?

-Thank you for spending some time with me, Michael.
-This has been such fun.
+I can't thank you enough for taking time out of your schedule to talk with me Sarah.
+I'm cheering for you.
 Please come back whenever you have something to share with the ChC audience!

 What do you love about making art?